E. A. M. Swazy

 E. A. M. Swazy (1809–1862) was an American politician.

 Swazy was born in Vermont in 1809 and married Phoebe Stoddard.
-He served in the Iowa Legislative Assembly from 1838 to 1840, representing Van Buren County as a Democrat from District 4 of the Iowa Council.
+He served in the legislature of Iowa Territory from 1838 to 1840, representing Van Buren County as a Democrat from District 4 of the Iowa Council.
 Outside of politics, Swazy was engaged in farming and the practice of law.
 He died in Farmington, Iowa, in 1862.